wanforge/quotes/README.md

 - 🏮 All great men are gifted with intuition.
 They know without reasoning or analysis, what they need to know.
 - 📯 A goal without a plan is just a wish.
 - 🖥️ A friend to all is a friend to none.
+- 🥇 A dream is your creative vision for your life in the future.
+You must break out of your current comfort zone and become comfortable with the unfamiliar and the unknown.
 - 🥇 Action is the foundational key to all success.
 - 🦾 All of our technology is completely unnecessary to a happy life.
 - 🦾 Anything you really want, you can attain, if you really go after it.